Lc4B/mpv-createchapter_mod/README.md

 * prevented the creation of an empty chapter file
 * standardized the xml output according to matroskachapters.dtd and uniformed the spacing
 * added chapter remove function
+* added chapter rename function (mp.input)
-* added function to insert chapter file into mkv file
+* added function to insert chapter file into mkv file (mkvpropedit)
 * added config file to customize:
 	* chapters name
 	* chapters language